SecretFoundation/docs/docs/node-guides/verify-sgx.md

 # Background

-To make sure the entire network runs on SGX nodes we use a process called _registration_.
-This process, performed by each node runner, involves authenticating the local enclave both with Intel Attestation Services and on-chain.
+To ensure the entire network runs on SGX nodes, we use a process called _registration_.
+This process, performed by each node runner, involves authenticating the local enclave with Intel Attestation Services and on-chain.

-This process not only verifies that the local node is running a genuine enclave, but that it is patched, and not vulnerable to any known exploits.
-This means that you may be running SGX-enabled hardware, but may be missing microcode, or firmware which affect SGX-security.
+This process verifies that the local node is running a genuine enclave and that it is patched and not vulnerable to any known exploits.
+This means that you may be running SGX-enabled hardware but might be missing microcode or firmware, affecting SGX-security.

-For this reason it is recommended to check ahead of time the result of the attestation process, which can tell you if an update is required.
+For this reason, we recommend checking the result of the attestation process ahead of time, which can tell you if an update is required.

-**Note:** for the incentivized testnet we are going to run with more relaxed requirements than mainnet - be aware that your incentivized testnet setup may not work on mainnet if you do not verify it
+**Note:** for the incentivized testnet we are going to run with more relaxed requirements than mainnet - be aware that your incentivized testnet setup may not work on mainnet if you do not verify

 ## Instructions